 The Dartmouth-Hitchcock Medical Center (DHMC) is also located in Lebanon, New Hampshire.
 This is New Hampshire’s only academic medical center considered to be the preeminent tertiary care center in New England outside Boston.
 DHMC provides a full spectrum of health care and is the home to the Norris Cotton Cancer Center and the Children’s Hospital at Dartmouth (CHaD).
 Both Dartmouth College and the Dartmouth-Hitchcock Medical Center significantly add to the quality of life in the Upper Valley.

-The real estate of the Upper Valley has large private estates where you cannot see another home to wonderful downtown properties where you may walk to vibrant historic and charming downtowns areas such as in the communities of Woodstock, Vermont and Hanover, New Hampshire.
+The real estate of the Upper Valley has large private estates where you cannot see another home to wonderful downtown properties where you may walk to vibrant historic and charming downtown areas such as in the communities of Woodstock, Vermont, and Hanover, New Hampshire.

 The communities of the Upper Valley have much to offer.
 Below we have highlighted some of the great reasons why living in the Upper Valley is so special.

 The schools of the towns of the Upper Valley are highly rated and are well supported by the individual communities.
 The variety of the four seasons means that there is a wide range of sports that children may participate in.
 Soccer, Football, and Field Hockey are key fall sports that lead to skiing, skating, ice hockey, and basketball in the winter.
 In the spring the sports turn to baseball, track and field, and lacrosse.